List of Frequently Asked Questions (FAQ)

 A: Unfortunately, no. When there are more qualified applicants than we have space available in the program, we offer admission to those whom we consider the most promising applicants, until all of the available space is filled.

-A: Letters must be on university or company stationery and sealed in university or company envelopes.
+A: Letters must be on university or company stationery.

 There is no special form.
 Please tell your recommenders to address the following questions: